chrisparsons83/FFDiscordClub/rules.md

 7.5.
 If there is a tie between multiple teams on the amount bid for a player, the tiebreaker is determined by the inverse order of standings.

 7.6.
 It is expected that all players in the NFL universe may be rostered.
 This rule may be dependent on the hosting site in question.
-FFDiscord Association commissioners do not have control over adding players into the system that are missing.
+FFDiscord Club commissioners do not have control over adding players into the system that are missing.

 7.7.
 There is no limit on the number of acquisitions that can be performed over the season.